How to do a decrease in crochet

 Counting stitches is an important step in crochet to ensure accurate shaping.
 However, it’s easy to overlook this step, especially when you’re in the middle of a decrease.
 Skipping stitch counting can result in an incorrect number of stitches and throw off the rest of your pattern.
 Take the time to count your stitches before and after each decrease to maintain the correct shape and sizing.

-See also How to take a screenshot on sony xperia
+See also How to close a dormant company

 Making Large Decreases